DEM0NAssissan7/desktop-icons-neo/README.md

  * Performance improvements
  * General polish and bug fixes

-Keep in mind that the extension is still an early beta and still has many bugs.
-Feel free to try to fix them and submit your code here!
+Feel free to to fix/report any bugs you notice!

 ## Current version